 - Organic Searches

-Next, you can add Search Query to the Dimension Drilldowns section.
+Next, you can add Keyword to the Dimension Drilldowns section.
 Also, be sure to provide an appropriate title for the report.

 When you’re done, click the Save button at the bottom.

 Now you’ll be redirected to your new report.